 Try to Understand What Is Triggering Your Child’s Fears

 Due to negative experiences in the past, your child may be fearful or anxious when visiting the dentist.
 One of the best ways to help them overcome these feelings is to understand which fear is being triggered.
 Here’s a look at the most common fears that can develop in kids and how to help:

 - Fear of Embarrassment.
 Some children have very obvious dental issues, such as tooth decay or dental deformities, and feel self-conscious about it.
 This fear is especially strong with kids who have been teased about the issue.
-At this point, it’s so important to reassure the child that the dental staff are professionals and have seen every issue before.
-They understand that fear is a natural response and the child shouldn’t feel embarrassed.
-Try to find a dental professional who will continue to communicate with your child during the procedure to help comfort them along the way.

 Once you have a clearer idea of what kind of fear your child is experiencing and what is triggering those particular feelings, it should be easier to address them and ease their anxiety.